tamtran4869/E-commerce-analysis/Time_series_analysis.md

 # Time series analysis
-Looking at performance of business by time to determine the pattern.
-It could use for seasonal analysis and user online behavior analysis.
+Looking at the performance of the business over time to determine the pattern.
+It could use for seasonal analysis and user online behaviour analysis.

 ## Question 10